-- removed any deficiencies in admission requirements; - completed at least 15 units in the graduate program with a minimum 3.0 GPA; - completed the thesis prospectus; and - passed the Writing Proficiency Examination (WPE) or secured approval for a WPE waiver.
+- removed any deficiencies in admission requirements; - completed at least 15 units in the graduate program with a minimum 3.0 GPA; - completed a draft of the thesis prospectus; and - passed the Writing Proficiency Examination (WPE) or secured approval for a WPE waiver.

-Advancement to candidacy forms are available in the Office of Graduate Studies.
+Advancement to candidacy forms are available in the Department Office.
 The student fills out the form after planning a degree program in consultation with a Sociology Graduate Advisor.
 The completed form should be returned to the Office of Graduate Studies for approval.